The Black Scorpion (professional wrestling): History

-In August 12, 1990 on WCW Main Event Missy Hyatt conducted an interview with NWA World Heavyweight Champion Sting, where it was announced that he would be facing a mysterious opponent called The Black Scorpion on the upcoming Clash of Champions.
+On August 12, 1990, on WCW Main Event, Missy Hyatt conducted an interview with NWA World Heavyweight Champion Sting, where it was announced that he would be facing a mysterious opponent called The Black Scorpion on the upcoming Clash of Champions.
 Nothing was known of the opponent, and on the August 24th episode of The Power Hour former NWA champion and Sting nemesis Ric Flair declared that The Four Horsemen had nothing to do with the mystery man.
-A day later on World Championship Wrestling the first vignette for the Scorpion aired, showing him as a hooded figure in a darkly lit room.
+A day later on World Championship Wrestling, the first vignette for the Scorpion aired, showing him as a hooded figure in a darkly lit room.
 He declared that he was a man from Sting's past, specifically referencing "California in 1986" and stating that he had a different face from the man that Sting once knew.
-On NWA Worldwide on September 1st, The Black Scorpion stated that he would unmask if Sting could defeat him at the Clash.
+On NWA Worldwide on September 1, The Black Scorpion stated that he would unmask if Sting could defeat him at the Clash.
 WCW booker and former wrestler Ole Anderson provided the voice for the character, with his voice distorted enough to keep the fans pondering his identity.
-Meanwhile the announcers and parties involved attempted to imply that The Scorpion was a former friend of Sting, with the main suspects being former tag partner Jim Hellwig (a.k.a.
+Meanwhile, the announcers and parties involved attempted to imply that The Scorpion was a former friend of Sting, with the main suspects being former tag partner Jim Hellwig (a.k.a.
 The Ultimate Warrior, who was the WWF Champion at the time), or former training and Powerteam USA partner Dave Sheldon aka The Angel of Death.